London, England , UK

 Architectural Marvel

-The Houses of Parliament, also known as the Palace of Westminster, is a great building exemplifying Gothic Revival architecture.
-Situated on the banks of the River Thames, the Palace of Westminster is the House of the People for the UK Parliament.
-The famous tower of the clock, which is also called the Big Ben, is another one of London’s landmarks that everyone knows.
-Nevertheless, Big Ben is actually a nickname for the 16-ton brass Great Bell, which is inside the clock tower, and is called the Elizabeth Tower by the Queen of England.
+The Houses of Parliament, also known as the Palace of Westminster, is an excellent building exemplifying Gothic Revival architecture.
+The famous clock tower, also known as Big Ben, is another one of London’s landmarks that everyone is familiar with.
+Nevertheless, Big Ben is a nickname for the 13.5-ton Great Bell, which is located inside the clock tower, and is officially known as the Elizabeth Tower by the Queen of England.

 Visitor Experience

-The Houses of Parliament are the conventional government buildings, where some parts are still open to the public, such as the House of Commons and House of Lords.
-They are able to join guided tours in order to get into some UK’s political history and see how crucial decisions are made.
+The Houses of Parliament are conventional government buildings.
+Some parts, such as the House of Commons and House of Lords, are still open to the public.
+Visitors can take guided tours to learn about the UK’s political history and see how crucial decisions are made.

 Buckingham Palace